jcgajardon/react-nestjs-app/README.md

 # React and Nest App Dockerized

 Web application developed to show news about node js, for this an api is consumed through the backend developed with Nest JS.
-On the other hand, we have the front-end application, in charge of consuming the API developed with React JS
+On the other hand, we have the front-end application, in charge of consuming the API developed with React JS.

+# Explanation of operation

+When executing the back-end for the first time, it performs a primary insertion of the data with the url of the news-node service, then every 1 hour, it performs a procedure to check if there is new news in the service mentioned above, in order to do so. insert new records into our mongodb database.
+The front-end is responsible for consuming the methods provided by the back to list the news and eliminate them from the database.
+In this way, the news is sent to appear again.

 ## Starting 🚀